Username4Fabian/MailResponses/README.md

 }
 ```

-In summary, the `Email` class is a simple JPA entity that represents an email.
-It includes fields for the email's id, receiver, sender, subject, content, and timestamp, as well as methods to get and set these values.
+In summary, the `Email` class is a simple JPA entity that represents an emailDummy.
+It includes fields for the emailDummy's id, receiver, sender, subject, content, and timestamp, as well as methods to get and set these values.

 <br>